stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

       Just (x, s'') -> go (g x b') s''
 ```

-Now that we store initial list in `List` itself, we can write a function
+Now that we store the initial list in `List` itself, we can write a function
-that converts normal list to a delayed one:
+that converts a normal list into a delayed one:

 ```haskell
 fromLinkedList :: [a] -> List a a